 Now I had nowhere to hide.
 It was time.
 I convinced Pat to grab one last drink with me for courage (so I wasn’t the only one with a drink on stage!) and we got settled in our chairs.
 This was roughly our view, but imagine those seats filled with more than 250 people looking at you!
 (Gulp!)

 Still quietly freaking out a little at this point.
 And then… Kurt got us started!
 The Q&A was scheduled to go for around 30 minutes.
 But it ended up going for 2 hours!

 The crowd was fantastically engaged and asked tons of great questions.
 And you’re in luck, because the whole thing was recorded!

 Check it out below – I’m sure you guys are gonna love it!
-Also, individual topics have now been split into separate mini-clips which you can find on this page! (sorry about the background noise)
+Also, individual topics have now been split into separate mini-clips which you can find on this page! (sorry about the first 10 seconds of background noise)